david-forer/exceptional-realty/README.md

+# A Portfolio Project

 Exceptional Realty Group Website

-This is an example site for the Intro to Front-End Web Development course at the Flatiron School
+This is an example site for the Intro to Front-End Web Development course at the Flatiron School.

+I am creating a realtor website